fastify/fastify-cors/README.md

 ```

 ## Usage
-Require `@fastify/cors` and register it as any other plugin, it will add a `preHandler` hook and a [wildcard options route](https://github.com/fastify/fastify/issues/326#issuecomment-411360862).
+Require `@fastify/cors` and register it as any other plugin, it will add a `onRequest` hook and a [wildcard options route](https://github.com/fastify/fastify/issues/326#issuecomment-411360862).
 ```js
 import Fastify from 'fastify'
 import cors from '@fastify/cors'